Voegelin, Carl F.

 - Summary

 - Charles Frederick "Carl" Voegelin, often cited as C. F. Voegelin, was an American linguist and anthropologist.
 He was one of the leading authorities on Indigenous languages of North America, specifically the Algonquian and Uto-Aztecan languages.
-He published many influential works on Delaware, Shawnee, Hopi and the Tübatulabal languages.
+He published works on the Delaware, Shawnee, Hopi and Tübatulabal languages.
 Wikipedia

 - Gender or Sex